-Misty Eyes is a 100% volunteer-led animal rescue and humane education center located in Avon, Indiana (just five miles west of Indianapolis).
-Founded in 2011, it initially took in pets that the county shelter and other local agencies could no longer handle, but has since expanded to work with rural, under-resourced agencies across Indiana that are struggling with pet overpopulation.
-Many of the pets transferred to the rescue are seniors and animals with medical needs that these shelters do not have the resources to help.
+Misty Eyes is a 100% volunteer-based animal rescue and humane education center located in Avon, Indiana (just five miles west of Indianapolis).
+Founded in 2011, it initially took in pets that the county shelter and other local agencies could no longer handle but has since expanded to work with rural, under-resourced agencies across Indiana that are struggling with pet overpopulation.
+Many of the pets transferred to the rescue are seniors with medical needs that these shelters do not have the resources to help.

 The Vanderburgh Humane Society (VHS) was founded in 1957 and celebrated their 60th anniversary last summer.
 Their mission is “Leading our community to eliminate pet overpopulation through Spay/Neuter, Adoption, and Humane Education.”
 They are an open-admission shelter accepting domestic homeless animals from all over the region, regardless of species, temperament, age, health, or circumstance.
 The VHS typically takes in around 900-950 dogs each year, more than 100 of whom are considered “seniors,” age 7 and older.

 The Grey Muzzle grant will allow Rosie's Southside Animal Shelter to increase the number of senior dogs we are able to accept into their Silver Tails program.
 This program was developed to enable them transfer senior dogs surrendered to Indianapolis Animal Care Services into their care.
 These dogs typically come to them needing varying amounts of medical care.
 The grant will enable them to provide the medical care needed to prepare them for their forever homes.
 In cases requiring forever foster/hospice homes, this grant will assist Rosie's in providing life-long care.